 BACKGROUND

-Hepatocellular carcinoma (HCC) is one of the most common malignant tumors worldwide and novel methods for early/rapid diagnosis of HCC are needed.
-Terahertz (THz) spectroscopy is considered to have potential for distinguish normal liver tissue and HCC tissue; however there are few reports on it.
-We conduct this observational study to explore the feasibility of THz imaging for diagnosis of HCC.
+Hepatocellular carcinoma (HCC) is one of the most common malignant tumors worldwide, and novel methods for early/rapid diagnosis of HCC are needed.
+Terahertz (THz) spectroscopy is considered to have the potential to distinguish between normal liver tissue and HCC tissue; however, there are few reports on it.
+We conduct this observational study to explore the feasibility of THz imaging for the diagnosis of HCC.

 AIM

-To evaluate the feasibility of THz for the discrimination of HCC from normal liver tissues using fresh tissue specimens obtained from HCC patients who had undergone surgery.
+To evaluate the feasibility of THz for discriminating between HCC and normal liver tissues using fresh tissue specimens obtained from HCC patients who had undergone surgery.

 METHODS

-Normal liver tissue and HCC tissue were frozen-sectioned into 50-μm-thick slices and placed on the selected cover glasses.
-Two adjacent tissue sections were subjected to histopathological examination by hematoxylin and eosin staining and THz transmission examination, respectively, and THz images were compared with pathologically mapped images.
+Normal liver tissue and HCC tissue were cryosectioned into 50 μm-thick slices and placed on cover glass.
+Two adjacent tissue sections were separated subjected to histopathological examination by hematoxylin and eosin staining or THz transmission examination, and THz images were compared with pathologically mapped images.
 We determined the typical tumor and normal liver tissue regions by pathological examination; the corresponding areas of adjacent sections were examined by THz transmission.

 RESULT